stanislawbartkowski/ConnectPhoenix/README.md

         at org.apache.zeppelin.jdbc.JDBCInterpreter.interpret(JDBCInterpreter.java:801)

 ```
-To track down the problem, it is necessary to increase Zeppelin log level.
-Zeppelin->Configs->Advanced zeppelin-log4j-properties.
+To track down the problem, it is necessary to increase Zeppelin log level (*Zeppelin->Configs->Advanced zeppelin-log4j-properties*).
 Then tail */var/log/zeppelin/zeppelin....log* file.
 Usually, the problem boils down to assign proper privileges in HBase.
 It can be accomplished in a friendly way through Ranger UI.